 To get these shots I was using the Fujifilm XT1 with the MCEX-11 and the Fujinon 56mm f1.2 lens.
 The standard one, not the one that gets “better bokeh.”

 For those that don’t know, the MCEX-11 adapter will convert any lens into a macro lens.
 It’s a cool little tool, it’s not as good as having a real macro lens, but can let you do fun little projects like this one.

 Focusing is extremely tricky with the MCEX-11 adapter.
-I’ve found I can just work best if I set the focus, then move the camera forward or backwards until the point I want is in focus.
+I’ve found I can just work best if I set the focus, then move the camera forward or backward until the point I want is in focus.
 Shooting handheld of course.
 It’s the only way with a squirmy baby.

 I shot RAW and used the F – Fuji FP-3000b VSCO B&W preset in the VSCO Film 03 Pro pack.

-This little munchkin is growing so fast I really need to do more stuff like this before it’s too late.
+This little munchkin is growing so fast that I really need to do more stuff like this before it’s too late.

 |**This website contains affiliate links.
 If you want to support this site, we will earn a small commission on any purchase made through these links.|